dainst/idai-field/README.md

 # iDAI.field

-This is a monorepo containing three packages:
+This is a monorepo containing five packages:

 * [iDAI.field Desktop](desktop): The iDAI.field desktop client based on AngularJS and Electron
 * [iDAI.field Mobile](mobile): The iDAI.field mobile client based on React Native